jluna101/Pomodoro-Frontend/README.md

 - I want to be able to pause the timer so I can resume my session later in case of interruptions.
 - I want to be able to see how much time left I have for my break and study session so I can better manage my time.
 - I want to be able to reset the timer on a study session so I can redo a study session if I forgot to pause the timer.
 - I want to be able to see how many study sessions I have completed in the past.
-This data can help me determine the limits of my productivity, and inform my decision for future pomodoro sessions.
+This data can help me determine the limits of my productivity, and inform my decision for future Pomodoro sessions.
-- I want to be able to categorize my pomodoro sessions so I know how much time I’m spending on each task.
+- I want to be able to categorize my Pomodoro sessions so I know how much time I’m spending on each task.

 ### Wireframes